Angkor Temple Guide: Chapel of the Hospital

 13d26'43N 103d52'49E

 102 hospitals were built throughout the empire under Jayavarman VII.
 The hospital itself was probably constructed of perishable materials such as wood and bamboo, which has long since disappeared, leaving only the sandstone hospital temple or ‘chapel’ for the ages.
-This temple and the one at Ta Prohm Kel opposite Angkor Wat offer two examples of hospital temples.
+This temple and the one at Ta Prohm Kel opposite Angkor Wat offer two examples within the Park area.
 Constructed of sandstone, this Chapel of the Hospital is in rough condition but some carvings are still visible.
 A quiet, meditative spot, easily accessible but visited by few tourists.